 Similarly, you do the same to unlock it.
 Obviously you don’t want young children to see you do this so they don’t learn how to try it themselves!

-If you know you need to activate the panel lock regularly there is a handy feature called the Automatic Panel Lock.
+The Automatic Panel Lock is a handy feature if you know you need to de-activate the panel regularly.
 This will activate the panel lock every time you finish cooking when you turn the induction cooktop off.

 Another safety feature is the automatic time limitation feature.
 This feature is activated if an induction burner is being used for a long period of time with the settings unchanged.
 It shows a warning on the control panel and stops heating the pot on that induction burner.
 This feature is activated after a certain period of time depending on the heat setting.
 It varies between 1 and 10 hours for activation.